ShibamRoy9826/easyfeh/README.md

 - [requests](https://pypi.org/project/requests/)

 Although the dependencies will be automatically installed while installing the application, if you still want to install these dependencies manually, you can checkout the `requirements.txt` file. and run `pip install -r requirements.txt`
+If you want to use something other than feh or swww, you can do that by enabling `other` in the configuration file, and setting the cmd parameter

 <h2>
     Installation <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/7b282ec6-fcc3-4600-90a7-2c3140549f58" width="30">